CP photo: Jared Wickerham

 On Feb.
 17, Pittsburgh City Council President Theresa Kail-Smith said city council wants to do something to stop evictions during this gap in between stimulus funds, but doesn't currently support amending the city’s emergency declaration.

-Tenant advocates believe Pittsburgh can amend its emergency declaration to add in an eviction moratorium without issue, noting that Harrisburg has not been subject to lawsuits, and constables, who dole out eviction notices, are cooperating.
+Tenant advocates believe Pittsburgh can amend its emergency declaration to add in an eviction moratorium without issue, noting that Harrisburg has not been subject to lawsuits, and constables, who dole out eviction notices

 Gainey, who is a co-sponsor of a bill in the state House that would establish a statewide eviction moratorium, agrees that Pittsburgh can take immediate action by amending its emergency declaration.